Skip to content

 delegate_to_agent

-delegate_to_agent is a built-in tool that lets one agent hand off a conversation to another agent.
-This enables multi-agent workflows where a general-purpose assistant can route specialised questions to domain-specific agents.
+delegate_to_agent is a built-in tool that lets one agent delegate a task to another agent.
+This enables multi-agent workflows where a general-purpose assistant can route specialised questions to domain-specific agents and get results back.

 When the LLM calls delegate_to_agent:

-3. The target agent responds to the user.
+3. The target agent’s result is returned directly to the calling agent.

 name: delegate_to_agent